 The work done in prior years at the Great Medicine Spring was not paying off.
 Water flow had declined from the initial good flow and the purity of the water was in question.
 In addition, landscape work around the new well construction site still had to be finished.

-Below: Volunteer Connie Pepin with one of the young deer enjoying the peace of the Garden
+Below: Volunteer Connie Pepin with one of the young deer enjoying the peace of the Garden.
+Friends photo.

-At the September 10th Board meeting of The Friends of the Wild Flower Garden, it was agreed that the Friends would fund the cost of materials for further trail re-construction work that would take place in the fall after the Garden closed.
+At the September 10th Board meeting of The Friends, it was agreed that the Friends would fund the cost of materials for further trail re-construction work that would take place in the fall after the Garden closed.
 This was not to exceed $4,000.
-This trail work, similar to that done the prior year near the front gate, would replace old railroad ties with new timber on the path from the Shelter patio area down to the bog trail in the Woodland Garden.
+This trail work, similar to that done the prior year near the front gate, would replace old railroad ties with new timber on the path from the Shelter patio area down to the wetland trail in the Woodland Garden.
 Tree Trust completed the work after the Garden closed.

 It was decided at the board meeting that the Friends newsletter, The Fringed Gentian™, should always display a trademark on all future issues.

 On October 27th, The Friends hosted a luncheon at the Golden Valley American Legion Club for all 2001 Shelter volunteers.

 In The Fringed Gentian™, Friends President Steve Pundt reviewed plans for next years 50th Anniversary of The Friends of the Wild Flower Garden.
 It would be a celebration at the Garden along with the publication of a book of memories.
 Pam Weiner chaired the Anniversary Committee and the committee was soliciting individual stories about the Friends first 50 years.